yosradirgham/C-webServer/README.md

 # C-webServer
-a web server written in C using libuv and http-parser
+A basic web server written in C using libuv and http-parser